sunbury-web-dev/intro-to-web-development-syllabus/syllabus/week2.md

 * Delete the `test` directory

 ##### Adding a new file to the repository
-* After accepting the assignment from GitHub, clone the repository to your machine or fire up a Codespace.
+* We'll start by forking the `class-notes` [repository](https://github.com/sunbury-web-dev/class-notes), clone the repository to your machine or open up a Codespace on your forked version.
 * Create a new branch for your notes.
 * Create a new file in the `notes` directory with the name of the topic you want to take notes on.
 For example, if you want to take notes on git, create a file called `git.md`.
 * Add some notes to the file.
 You can use [markdown](https://www.markdownguide.org/) to format your notes.